KambizAsadzadeh/KambizAsadzadeh/README.md

 5️⃣ Have mastered many areas of programming like Web Development and server-side programming.

-6️⃣ I’m currently working on the project Tegra.
+6️⃣ I’m currently working on the project Cell engine for future.

 7️⃣ Looking for funds to complete my Tegra Project.
 Support us at GitHub Sponsors or Genyleap.